Survival International: Tribes

 Survival believes that Indigenous rights to land ownership, although recognised by international law, are not effectively respected, with tribes being invaded by activities such as oil and mineral mining, logging, cattle ranching, private or government "development" schemes such as building of roads and dams, or for nature reserves and game parks.
 Beyond these economic causes for exploitive invasions, Survival highlights ignorance and racism that sees tribal peoples as backward and primitive.
 Survival believes that in the long-term, public opinion is the most effective force for change.

 The impact of the outside world on the existence of Indigenous peoples and their cultures is described as being very dramatic.
 In Siberia, only 10% of the tribal peoples live a nomadic or semi-nomadic life, compared to 70% 30 years ago.
+In 2025, Survival published the first comprehensive report on uncontacted peoples worldwide.
+It found that almost half of the world's uncontacted peoples could be wiped out within ten years if governments and companies did not take action.

-In Brazil – where Survival believes most of the world's uncontacted tribes, probably more than 50, live – there are about 400 speakers for 110 languages.
+In Brazil – where Survival has found evidence of 124 uncontacted peoples – there are about 400 speakers for 110 languages.
 For authors such as Daniel Everett, this phenomenon represents a fundamental assault on the existence of peoples, as language expresses the way a group of people experience reality in a unique way, and it is a part of our common heritage.
 Ranka Bjeljac-Babic, lecturer and specialist in the psychology of language, describes an intrinsic and causal link between the threat of biological diversity and cultural diversity.
 The assault on Indigenous customs and traditions is described as part of a larger assault on life, with its historical roots in colonization.
 Survival's report Progress can Kill highlights that the invasion of the Americas and Australia by Europeans eliminated 90% of the Indigenous population on these continents.
 The threat of genocide continues.

 Most fundamentally, Survival believes that it is the respect for the right to keep their land that may allow them to survive.
 The issues of human rights and freedom depend on the land on which they can subsist and develop according to their own culture.
 Interference with this basic need endangers their capacity to live sustainably.

 In January 2019, the newly elected president of Brazil Jair Bolsonaro stripped the Indigenous affairs agency FUNAI of the responsibility to identify and demarcate Indigenous lands.
 He argued that those territories have very tiny isolated populations and proposed to integrate them into the larger Brazilian society.
 According to the Survival International, "Taking responsibility for Indigenous land demarcation away from FUNAI, the Indian affairs department, and giving it to the Agriculture Ministry is virtually a declaration of open warfare against Brazil's tribal peoples."